Samidahlawi/homework-tracker-githubapi/README.md

 # Reuse the template

-If you want to reuse the template just updat the data.js file
+If you want to reuse the template just update the data.js file